Martin N. Johansen Photography

 Martin N. Johansen is a Danish photographer.

 Martin’s work has been published by Outside Magazine, Terre Sauvage, Politiken, GEO, Le Figaro and other respected international magazines and newspapers.
-He has published 6 books and created several eBooks to view on desktop computers.
-He is currently preparing another title of a book project about the Faroe Islands, which is expected to be published end of 2026.
+He has published six books and created five eBooks to view on desktop computers.

 Martin has received several awards for his photo stories on the environment and some of his pictures have been recognised and highly commended in some international photo competitions.